tsotimus/quick-forge/README.md

-# FireFlight TS
+# Quick Forge

-Quickly setup a new macbook with everything that you need to develop in the Typescript eco-system.
-Currently apple silicon only.
+Quickly set up a new MacBook with everything you need to develop in the JavaScript/TypeScript ecosystem.

 ## Key Features
-- 1 script to install them all
+- One script to install and configure your development environment.
-- Modular installs, choose what you need and don't need
+- Modular installs: choose what you need and skip what you don’t.
-- zsh config
+- Pre-configured zsh for enhanced productivity.

 ## What does the script do?

-- Installs homebrew
+- Installs Homebrew, the macOS package manager.
-- Installs git and sets up SSH
+- Installs Git and sets up an SSH key for GitHub.
-- Installs VSCode
+- Installs Visual Studio Code (VSCode).
-- Installs node (volta)/deno/bun
+- Installs Node.js (via Volta), Deno, and Bun.
-- Installs pnpm
+- Installs pnpm, the fast JavaScript package manager.
-- Installs and Configures Wezterm
+- Installs and configures WezTerm, a modern terminal emulator.
-- Configures zsh
+- Configures zsh with plugins for autosuggestions, syntax highlighting, and more.
-- Installs Zen or Arc
+- Lets you choose between installing Zen Browser or Arc Browser.

-### ZSH Config
+### ZSH Config and WezTerm config
 Most of the config comes from these two videos:
 [First Video](https://www.youtube.com/watch?v=mmqDYw9C30I)
 [Second Video](https://www.youtube.com/watch?v=TTgQV21X0SQ)